 Gravel root, a plant species indigenous to the North American continent, has a distribution range spanning from southern Canada to Florida, mostly inhabiting moist, forested regions.
 The use of gravel root has been deeply ingrained in the historical trajectory of Native American civilization.
-According to popular belief, it has been suggested that placing a leaf in one's cheek might potentially enhance the receptiveness of spoken communication directed towards those of the opposite gender.
+According to popular belief, it has been suggested that placing a leaf in one's cheek might potentially enhance the receptiveness of spoken communication directed toward those of the opposite gender.

-Frequently, this plant is commonly known as Joe Pye weed or Sweet Joe Pye weed.
+Frequently, this plant is commonly known as Joe Pye weed or sweet Joe Pye weed.
 According to folklore, Joe Pye, a Native American, purportedly used the medicinal properties of gravel root to alleviate a widespread outbreak of typhoid.
 The reason for the inclusion of the term "sweet" remains an enigma, even in contemporary times.
 The practice of carrying portions of the plant for good luck has been widely regarded as a favorable superstition within American culture, particularly among those who engage in gambling activities.
-Additionally, it is considered to be one of the essential components of a mojo bag.
+Additionally, it is considered one of the essential components of a mojo bag.
 Gravel root belongs to the Asteraceae botanical family.

 ◉ A Proven Method for Treating Kidney Stones: It is well documented that the diuretic properties of gravel roots reduce the formation of kidney stones.
 There is a lot of anecdotal evidence to support the idea that gravel roots have antilithic properties.
 This further reduces the likelihood of calculi forming in the urinary tract.

 ◉ Fixes problems with the bladder system: There is a lot of evidence that gravel roots can help keep the urinary system healthy.
 The diuretic qualities of these substances make it easier for the body to get rid of extra fluids and toxins.
 Gravel roots have a numbing effect on the structures of cells.
-This causes the cells to tighten, which reduces inflammation in the bladder system.
+This phenomenon causes the cells to tighten, which reduces inflammation in the bladder system.

 Buy gravel root powder from the health food store in the USA, Alive Herbals.